-Monkeypox spreads in West, baffling African scientists
+African scientists baffled by monkeypox cases in Europe, US

-LONDON (AP) — As more cases of monkeypox are detected in Europe and North America, some scientists who have monitored numerous outbreaks in Africa say they are baffled by the unusual disease’s spread in the West.
+LONDON (AP) — Scientists who have monitored numerous outbreaks of monkeypox in Africa say they are baffled by the disease’s recent spread in Europe and North America.

-Cases of the smallpox-related disease haven’t previously been seen among people with no links to central and West Africa.
+Cases of the smallpox-related disease have previously been seen only among people with links to central and West Africa.
 But in the past week, Britain, Spain, Portugal, Italy, U.S., Sweden and Canada all reported infections, mostly in young men who hadn’t previously traveled to Africa.

-France, Germany, Belgium and Australia confirmed their first cases of monkeypox on Friday.
+There are about 80 confirmed cases worldwide and 50 more suspected ones, the World Health Organization said.
+France, Germany, Belgium and Australia reported their first cases Friday.

 “I’m stunned by this.
-Every day I wake up and there are more countries infected,” said Oyewale Tomori, a virologist who formerly headed the Nigerian Academy of Science and who sits on several World Health Organization advisory boards.
+Every day I wake up and there are more countries infected,” said Oyewale Tomori, a virologist who formerly headed the Nigerian Academy of Science and who sits on several WHO advisory boards.

 “This is not the kind of spread we’ve seen in West Africa, so there may be something new happening in the West,” he said.

+To date, no one has died in the outbreak.
+Monkeypox typically causes fever, chills, rash and lesions on the face or genitals.
+WHO estimates the disease is fatal for up to 1 in 10 people, but smallpox vaccines are protective and some antiviral drugs are being developed.

-One of the theories British health officials are exploring is whether the disease is being sexually transmitted.
+British health officials are exploring whether the disease is being sexually transmitted.
 Health officials have asked doctors and nurses to be on alert for potential cases, but said the risk to the general population is low.
+The European Center for Disease Control and Prevention recommended all suspected cases be isolated and that high-risk contacts be offered smallpox vaccine.

-Outbreaks in Nigeria, which reports about 3,000 monkeypox cases a year, are usually in rural areas, where people have close contact with infected rats and squirrels, according to Tomori.
-He said the disease is not spread very easily and that many cases are likely missed.
+Nigeria reports about 3,000 monkeypox cases a year, WHO said.
+Outbreaks are usually in rural areas, when people have close contact with infected rats and squirrels, Tomori said.
+He said many cases are likely missed.

-“Unless the person ends up in an advanced health centre, they don’t attract the attention of the surveillance system,” he said.

-Tomori hoped the appearance of monkeypox cases across Europe and other Western countries would further scientific understanding of the disease.

-The World Health Organization’s lead on emergency response, Dr. Ibrahima Soce Fall, acknowledged this week that there were still “so many unknowns in terms of the dynamics of transmission, the clinical features (and) the epidemiology.”
+Dr. Ifedayo Adetifa, head of the country’s Center for Disease Control, said none of the Nigerian contacts of the British patients have developed symptoms and that investigations were ongoing.

+WHO’s Europe director, Dr. Hans Kluge, described the outbreak as “atypical,” saying the disease’s appearance in so many countries across the continent suggested that “transmission has been ongoing for some time.”
+He said most of the European cases are mild.

-British officials have so far reported nine cases of monkeypox, noting that the most recent cases have all been in young men who had no history of travel to Africa and were gay, bisexual, or had sex with men.
+On Friday, Britain’s Health Security Agency reported 11 new monkeypox cases, saying “a notable proportion” of the infections in the U.K. and Europe have been in young men with no history of travel to Africa and who were gay, bisexual or had sex with men.

 Authorities in Spain and Portugal also said their cases were in young men who mostly had sex with other men and said those cases were picked up when the men turned up with lesions at sexual health clinics.

-Experts have stressed they do not know if the disease is being spread through sex, or other close contact related to sex.
+Experts have stressed they do not know if the disease is being spread through sex or other close contact related to sex.

-“This is not something we’ve seen in Nigeria,” virologist Tomori said.
-He said viruses that hadn’t initially been known to transmit via sex, like Ebola, were later proven to do so after bigger epidemics showed different patterns of spread.
+Nigeria hasn’t seen sexual transmission, Tomori said, but he noted that viruses that hadn’t initially been known to transmit via sex, like Ebola, were later proven to do so after bigger epidemics showed different patterns of spread.

 The same could be true of monkeypox, Tomori said.
-“We would have to go back through our records to see if this might have happened, like between a husband and wife,” he said.

 In Germany, Health Minister Karl Lauterbach said the government was confident the outbreak could be contained.
 He said the virus was being sequenced to see if there were any genetic changes that might have made it more infectious.